elifnurkarahasan/DSA210_project/README.md

 # DSA210_project

-Dataset Description
+Dataset Description:

 The dataset focuses on analyzing my personal Steam profile to uncover gaming preferences and behavior patterns.
 The attributes that will be presented in the dataset include game title, genre, playtime (hours), purchase date, last played date, game rating, price, multiplayer, and release year.

-Project Idea
+Project Idea:

 The goal is to analyze my historical gaming data to predict future preferences, including identifying favorite genres, estimating playtime for new games, analyzing purchase trends, understanding session patterns, and evaluating multiplayer preferences.

-Project Plan
+Project Plan:

-Data Collection: Gather and preprocess data from my Steam profile.
+1) Data Collection: Gather and preprocess data from my Steam profile.
 Prepare the dataset, its attributes and their values accordingly.

-Exploratory Data Analysis (EDA): Visualize and summarize patterns in the dataset.
+2) Exploratory Data Analysis (EDA): Visualize and summarize patterns in the dataset.

-Model Development: Build predictive models for analyzing stage, such as for finding out game preferences and playtime estimation.
+3) Model Development: Build predictive models for analyzing stage, such as for finding out game preferences and playtime estimation.

-Insight Generation: Derive actionable insights from the analysis.
+4) Insight Generation: Derive actionable insights from the analysis.

-Documentation and Reporting: Present findings with visualizations and a detailed report.
+5) Documentation and Reporting: Present findings with visualizations and a detailed report.

-Deliverables: Structured dataset, analysis report, predictive model, GitHub repository with code, visualizations.
+6) Deliverables: Structured dataset, analysis report, predictive model, GitHub repository with code, visualizations.